Manage Wear OS devices

 - A valid Knox Manage license with available seats for your Wear OS devices.
-See Knox Manage: View your license information for more information.
+See Knox Manage: View license usage information for more information.

 - A properly configured Android Enterprise environment.

 - You can confirm this by going to Setting > Android > Android Enterprise.
-You should see Knox Manage EMM registration information.
-If you see a Register EMM button instead, then you’ll need to complete your configuration.
+You should see Knox Manage EMM link information.
+If you see a Link Account button instead, then you’ll need to complete your configuration.
 Please review Configure the Android Enterprise environment for more information.

 Smartwatch modes explained